Pinocchio (2022 live-action film): Plot

-In a small Italian village in 1895, a vagrant cricket named Jiminy Cricket enters the home of a widowed elderly woodcarver named Geppetto, who lives with his pet kitten Figaro and goldfish Cleo.
-Geppetto has completed work on a marionette based on his young deceased son, which he names Pinocchio.
+In a small Italian village in 1900, a vagrant cricket named Jiminy Cricket enters the home of a widowed elderly woodcarver named Geppetto, who lives with his pet kitten Figaro and goldfish Cleo.
+Geppetto has completed work on a puppet based on his young deceased son, which he names Pinocchio.
 Before falling asleep, Geppetto makes a wish on a star.
 Later that night, the star magically brings Pinocchio to life and he is soon visited by the Blue Fairy who tells him that if he acts brave, truthful and selfless, he can be a real boy.
-The Blue Fairy also appoints Jiminy the responsibility of being Pinocchio's conscience to teach him right from wrong.
+The Blue Fairy appoints Jiminy the responsibility of being Pinocchio's conscience to teach him right from wrong.
 When Geppetto awakens and finds Pinocchio alive, he is at first shocked, but becomes overjoyed.

 After a few days, Geppetto sends Pinocchio to school.
-However, Pinocchio is soon approached by con-artist fox "Honest" John and his cat partner Gideon.
-Honest John convinces Pinocchio that he should live a life of fame to truly be a real boy when he really plans to sell him to the puppet master Stromboli.
-With the help of a seagull named Sofia, Jiminy convinces Pinocchio to continue going to school, but Pinocchio is kicked out by the headmaster because he is a puppet.
+The fox con-artist, "Honest" John, and his cat partner, Gideon, soon approach Pinocchio.
+He convinces Pinocchio that he should live a life of fame to truly be a real boy when he really plans to sell him to the puppet master Stromboli.
+With the help of a seagull named Sofia, Jiminy convinces Pinocchio to go to school, but the headmaster throws Pinocchio out of the school because he is a puppet.
 Pinocchio decides to go to Stromboli's after all while Honest John places a glass jar over Jiminy.
 Geppetto, Figaro, and Cleo go out to look for Pinocchio when he fails to come home for dinner.
 At Stromboli's theater, Pinocchio befriends one of Stromboli's employees, Fabiana and her puppet Sabina.
 Pinocchio puts on a good show for the crowd, but Stromboli locks him in a bird cage to prevent him from ever leaving.
 Stromboli's coach ends up freeing Jiminy from the jar and Pinocchio has him reach the keys for the cage's lock by telling lies to make his nose grow longer.